LOS-ESSnet/Paris-Hackathon/tools/tools.md

 ### Examples

 The [DSD Editor](https://github.com/LOS-ESSnet/DSD-Editor) is an example of React application using N3.js with local storage.

+The [SPARQL React demo](https://github.com/LOS-ESSnet/SPARQL-React-Demo) shows how to query SPARQL data and to make visualisations with it.

 The [Operation Explorer](https://github.com/FranckCo/Operation-Explorer) is a prototype tools developed by Insee that uses SPARQL Connect.